Skip to main content

 Nasacort (triamcinolone acetonide) and Flonase (fluticasone propionate) are two popular over-the-counter steroid nasal sprays.
 They’re both considered first-choice medications for relieving allergy symptoms, but they have some key differences.

-Nasacort and Flonase are different in their active ingredients, available formulations, and the allergy symptoms they’re approved to treat.
+Nasacort and Flonase are different in their active ingredients, available formulations, and the allergy symptoms they’re FDA approved to treat.
 They also have different approved age ranges and side effects.
 A healthcare professional may also recommend different lengths of use for each.
 Talk with a healthcare professional if you have any questions about Nasacort versus Flonase.

 why trust our exports reliability shield